Lakeland Westchester Classic 2020

 One thing for certain: I LOVE debate.
 Hats off to you for taking on all the work it requires.

-- SIGNPOST.
-This is EXTREMELY IMPORTANT to me.
+- SIGNPOST: this is VERY important to me.
 If I can't tell which responses go to which points, you will not be happy.
-I need an organized flow in order to adequately judge the round.
+I need an organized flow to adequately judge the round.

 Hello, I am a second-year parent judge from Massachusetts.